cloud179200/outbox-comsumer-producer-services/P1-3_README.md

 - **Processing Tracking**: PostgreSQL tracking of processed and failed messages
 - **Acknowledgment System**: Producer notification with success/failure reporting
 - **Agent Registration**: Auto-registration with producer services for scaling
+- **Organized Models**: Parallel model structure for consistency and maintainability

 ## 🔄 Data Flow and Process Workflow